SanthoshiRavi/Spin-Glass-Community-Detection-Algorithm/README.md

 ## Solved Example Problem

-The [Spin glass community detection - Solved problem.pdf](solved_example_problem.pdf) document contains a step-by-step solution to a community detection problem using the Spin Glass Algorithm.
+The PDF document contains a step-by-step solution to a community detection problem using the Spin Glass Algorithm.
 The problem considers a specific graph structure, initial spins, temperature, and probability threshold.
 The document walks through 5 iterations, showing how communities are identified.

 ## Concepts of Spin Glass Detection Algorithm

-The [SPIN GLASS ALGORITHM FOR COMMUNITY DETECTION.ppt](spin_glass_algorithm_concepts.ppt) PowerPoint presentation explains the key concepts of the Spin Glass Detection Algorithm, including:
+The PowerPoint presentation explains the key concepts of the Spin Glass Detection Algorithm, including:

 - Definition and importance of community detection.
 - The Spin Glass model and Hamiltonian.